Primary Certificate in Advanced Rational Emotive Behaviour Therapy Skills

 • understand the difference between feeling better, getting better and staying better

-The trainer is Professor Stephen Palmer PhD an Albert Ellis Institute, New York, Certified RE & CBT Supervisor.
+The trainers are Professor Stephen Palmer PhD an Albert Ellis Institute, New York, Certified RE & CBT Supervisor and/or Nick Edgerton MSc CPsychol MAREBT (Accred) an AREBT accredited REBT Therapist.